-Strategic fields of action Material issues Action principles Control indicators Strategic goals Responsible Entertainment Player protection Responsible marketing "We offer responsible entertainment and ensure that our products and services are used conscientiously."
+Strategic fields of action Material issues Action principles Control indicators Strategic Responsible Entertainment Player protection Responsible marketing "We offer responsible entertainment and ensure that our products and services are used conscientiously."
 "We make sure our employees are well trained in player protection and that they pay close attention to identifying problematic behavior and act accordingly."
 "We prevent minors and other vulnerable groups from using our products."
-Degree of implementation for Responsible Entertainment (RE) measures RE certifications within the Group RE policy implementation Obtaining and maintaining licenses using RE measures Prevent problematic gaming and protect vulnerable groups Comply with RE Policy Always Compliant Corruption & money laundering prevention Data protection Security Avoiding abusive product consumption Supplier responsibility Human rights Fair competition & public affairs "We implement systems that support our legal compliance and act in accordance with the standards set out in the Code of Conduct."
+Degree of implementation for Responsible Entertainment (RE) measures RE certifications within the Group RE policy implementation ObtainPrevenComply Always Compliant Corruption & money laundering prevention Data protection Security Avoiding abusive product consumption Supplier responsibility Human rights Fair competition & public affairs "We implement systems that support our legal compliance and act in accordance with the standards set out in the Code of Conduct."
 "We are all required to make every effort to identify and prevent any and all fraudulent and criminal behavior within the company."
 "We ensure that our customers' and stakeholders' data protection rights are always taken care of."
-Degree of training implementation on the Code of Conduct and company guidelines Reported violations of legal requirements, the Code of Conduct and company guidelines Compliance with legal regulations, as well as the Code of Conduct and company guidelines Prevention of corruption and money laundering Protection of personal data belonging to customers and other stakeholders Enjoy Working with Us Training & further education Occupational health & safety Employee diversity & equality Innovation "We support employee development and offer training and continued education opportunities."
+Degree of training implementation on the Code of Conduct and company guidelines Reported violations of legal requirements, the Code of Conduct and company guidelines Complia Conduct Preven Protect stakehold Enjoy Working with Us Training & further education Occupational health & safety Employee diversity & equality Innovation "We support employee development and offer training and continued education opportunities."
 "We see our employees as an important source of innovaton that we strengthen."
 "We value the diversity of our staff and stakeholders and treat all people equally."
-"We create safe and healthy working conditions in order to avoid accidents and illness" Percentage of women in total and in management positions Percentage of resignations by employees Sick leave rate Accident rate Training and further education hours per employee Positioning in the market as an attractive employer Creation of a safe and healthy work environment that supports diversity and innovation Going Green Energy consumption & emissions Resource consumption & waste prevention "We minimize our environmental footprint through effcient handling of energy and resources, as well as by reducing the waste and emissions that we produce."
+"We create safe and healthy working conditions in order to avoid accidents and illness" Percentage of women in total and in management positions Percentage of resignations by employees Sick leave rate Accident rate Training and further education hours per employee Positio Creatic diversit Going Green Energy consumption & emissions Resource consumption & waste prevention "We minimize our environmental footprint through effcient handling of energy and resources, as well as by reducing the waste and emissions that we produce."
 "We strive to make positive contributions to environmental protection using both production and operational measres."
-Energy consumption in MWh CO2 emissions in tons Water consumption in m3 Waste in tons Minimize consumption of energy and resources as well as minimizing emissions and waste Contribution to the protection of the environment Active in the Community Sponsoring & donations Local anchoring "We contribute to society with sponsoring activities, donations and volunteer activities."
+Energy consumption in MWh CO2 emissions in tons Water consumption in m3 Waste in tons Minimi minimi Contrib Active in the Community Sponsoring & donations Local anchoring "We contribute to society with sponsoring activities, donations and volunteer activities."
 "We are active and responsible citizens and invest in our local communities."
 "We promote valuable partnerships and sustainable initiatives."
-Social impact of sponsoring activities, donations and volunteer work Contribution to corporate responsibility via sponsoring activities, donations and volunteer work.
+Social impact of sponsoring activities, donations and volunteer work • Contrib donatio jic goals ining and maintaining licenses using RE measures ent problematic gaming and protect vulnerable groups ply with RE Policy pliance with legal regulations, as well as the Code of duct and company guidelines ention of corruption and money laundering ection of personal data belonging to customers and other eholders ioning in the market as an attractive employer tion of a safe and healthy work environment that supports rsity and innovation mize consumption of energy and resources as well as mizing emissions and waste ribution to the protection of the environment ribution to corporate responsibility via sponsoring activities, ations and volunteer work.

-GRI 103-1, -2, 102-16
+(R) 103-1, -2, 102-16